 Joe’s community work started more than a decade ago in his Highland Park garage, which he repurposed as a bike repair collective that he called the ‘Bike Oven.’
 The workshop brought people together to share expertise and tools, with an each-one-teach-one philosophy.

-A few years later Joe, with his brother Adam, opened the Flying Pigeon LA bike shop.
-Since 2012, Joe has run the shop as a one man operation.
 He has had to do it all: selling and repairing bicycles; doing the bookkeeping; cleaning the floors; and chasing down loose ball bearings.

 Like all small business owners in Los Angeles, Joe has had to deal with the tremendous strain that local, state, and federal agencies place on small business.
 He will be there for small business owners in this district, and in the city – to support the people that pay more than their fair share of the costs of local government.